Randomized HyperSteiner: A Stochastic Delaunay Triangulation Heuristic for the Hyperbolic Steiner Minimal Tree: Experiments

 \subsection{Near Boundary Performance Analysis}

 The substantial improvements for boundary-concentrated clusters raise two fundamental questions: (i) how closely can heuristic methods approach the theoretical upper bound on reduction, and (ii) at what radial distance do these gains materialize?
 We address both through controlled experiments that systematically vary boundary proximity.
-Additional analysis appears in Appendix~\ref{app:exp}.

 \textbf{Approaching the Theoretical Limit.} We first evaluate performance in the extremal configuration that maximizes tree-length reduction.
 Following \citet{innami_steiner_2006}, the optimal arrangement for $|P|$ terminals is a regular $|P|$-gon positioned at the boundary.
 For $k=1,\dots,|P|$, we sample terminal $k$ from $\mathcal{G}(\mu_{|P|,k}(t),0.1)$, where $\mu_{|P|,k}(t) = t\,e^{2\pi i k / |P|}$.
-Setting $t=1-10^{-10}$ (the largest numerically stable value), the theoretical upper bound on reduction is $\frac{|P|}{2(|P|-1)}$, which converges to $50\%$ as $|P|\to\infty$.
+Setting $t=1-10^{-10}$ (the largest numerically stable value), the theoretical upper bound on reduction is $ \frac{|P|}{2(|P|-1)}$, which converges to $50\%$ as $|P|\to\infty$.
 Results for each $|P|$ are averaged over three independent runs.

 As we see in Figure~\ref{fig:exp3}, RHS and NJ both track this theoretical bound closely, while HS consistently underperforms.
 RHS achieves a maximum average reduction of $43.39\%$ at $|P|=70$, compared to $43.16\%$ for NJ at $|P|=50$, whereas HS plateaus at $31.31\%$.
 This translates to a relative tree-length improvement exceeding $32\%$ for RHS over the original HS heuristic.
 Critically, HS deteriorates rapidly beyond $|P|=5$, failing to produce competitive solutions, whereas RHS remains robust and near-optimal as terminal count grows.